open-cogsci/sigmund-ai/sigmund/static/terms.md

 # Privacy and security

+## Does Sigmund send my data to third-party AI model providers?

+Yes, Sigmund relies on AI models provided by third parties.
+Depending on which model you select, Sigmund uses Mistral, Anthropic, or OpenAI.
+This means that your data is sent to their servers.
+Importantly, the terms and conditions under which this happens clearly state that your data will not be used for any purpose other than replying.
+Your data will *not* be used to train AI models.

+An important exception is the Flux.2 model series used for generating images.
+This is provided BlackForestLabs (BFL), which unfortunately reserves the right to train their models on your data.
+BFL does not have access to the full conversation, but only to the image prompt, and only when an image is actually generated.
+Nevertheless, this is an important caveat to be aware of.

+When you enable expert knowledge, part of the conversation is always sent to OpenAI (also when you have another model provider selected in the menu) to generate so-called text embeddings to search the documentation.

+The terms of service of the various AI providers can be difficult to find and interpret.
+A simplified overview can be found on [openrouter.ai](https://openrouter.ai/docs/guides/privacy/provider-logging).

 ## Does Sigmund use cookies and trackers?

 Sigmund uses cookies to manage your log in. jsdelivr.net and cloudfare.com are used as content-delivery-network (CDN) services.
 No third-party trackers are used.